-- A. Accused is defined as any District employee, consultant, contractor, agent, visitor, volunteer, student, or other person in the school or outside the school at school-sponsored events, on school buses, and at training facilities or training programs sponsored by the District who is reported to have committed an act of bullying, whether formally or informally, verbally or in writing, of bullying. - B. Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
-It is further defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by a student or adult, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve but is not limited to
+A. Accused is defined as any District employee, consultant, contractor, agent, visitor, volunteer, student, or other person in the school or outside the school at school-sponsored events, on school buses, and at training facilities or training programs sponsored by the District who is reported to have committed an act of bullying, whether formally or informally, verbally or in writing, of bullying.

+- B. Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
+It is further defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by a student or adult, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation and is often characterized by an imbalance of power.
+Bullying may involve but is not limited to

-- 1. Teasing;
+- i.
+Unwanted Teasing;

-- 2. Social Exclusion;
+- ii.
+Social Exclusion;

-- 3. Threat;
+- iii.
+Threat:

-- 4. Intimidation;
+- iv.
+Intimidation;

-- 5. Stalking;
+- v.
+Stalking;

+- vi.
+Cyberstalking or Cyberbulling;

-- 6. Physical violence;
+- vii.
+Physical violence;

-- 7. Theft;
+- viii.
+Theft:

-- 8. Sexual, religious, anti-semetic, or racial harassment;
+- ix.
+Sexual, religious, anti-semitic, cultural, or racial harassment;

-- 9. Public or private humiliation; or
+- x.
+Public or private humiliation; or

-- 10. Destruction of property.
+- xi.
+Destruction of property.